Brain Damaged Model Wins Record-Setting Pretzel Case Jury Verdict

 Health Care Provider Defined

-A “Health care provider” is any person licensed or certified and subject to California Business and Professions Code Section 500 et seq… A healthcare provider can also be licensed according to the:
+A “Health care provider” is licensed or certified and subject to California Business and Professions Code Section 500 et seq… A healthcare provider can also be licensed according to the:

 A ‘Health care provider’ also includes:

-2. b.
+- b.
 An emergency medical technician.
 (See, e.g., Canister v.
-Emergency Ambulance Service, Inc. (2008) 160 Cal.App.4th 388; (Court of Appeal finds EMTs to be health care providers under MICRA).
-Furthermore, California put this issue to rest once and for all after the paramedic act was repealed, bypassing comprehensive EMT legislation.
-The legislature was clear, prehospital emergency medical services under Division 2.5 of the Health and Safety Code establish mobile intensive care paramedics as EMTs.
+Emergency Ambulance Service, Inc. (2008) 160 Cal.App.4th 388; (Court of Appeal finds EMTs to be health care providers under MICRA)).
+Furthermore, California put this issue to rest once and for all after the Paramedic Act was repealed, bypassing comprehensive EMT legislation.
+The legislature was clear: prehospital emergency medical services under Division 2.5 of the Health and Safety Code establish mobile intensive care paramedics as EMTs.
 The legislative intent was that EMTs . . . be deemed ‘health care providers’ within MICRA’s purview.”
 (Id. at pp. 396-403.)

 Why Would Ms. Giacalone Have Received A Lower Jury Compensation Award Due To California’s MICRA Law?

-General damages, including pain and suffering, are a major component of all personal injury lawsuits.
-So this Nevada case may light a fire under California consumer lawyers to lobby on behalf of patients for pain and suffering compensation rights against doctors and ambulance EMTs.
+General damages, including pain and suffering, are significant to all personal injury lawsuits.
+So, this Nevada case may light a fire under California consumer lawyers to lobby for pain and suffering compensation rights against doctors and ambulance EMTs on behalf of patients.
 This case comes on the heels of another pretzel lawsuit.

-After swallowing the peanut butter-infused pretzel, Giacalone entered into an allergic reaction.
+After swallowing the peanut butter-infused pretzel, Giacalone experienced an allergic reaction.
 However, the paramedics’ action at the site made a crucial difference in the young woman’s future.
-Her family alleged that the ambulance workers were negligent in their duty– not simply due to a basic error, but due to an oversight that should have been avoided.
+Her family alleged that the ambulance workers were negligent in their duty—not simply due to a basic error but due to an oversight that should have been avoided.

-After Giacalone ate the pretzel, leading her body into an anaphylactic shock.
+After Giacalone ate the pretzel, her body went into an anaphylactic shock.
 She was treated by MedicWest Ambulance and lost oxygen to her brain for several minutes.
 Her attorney argued that the medics at the location had the wrong type of epinephrine that could have saved Giacolone from injury.
-The actress’s attorney argued that the company chose the less expensive drug version to save on money.
+The actress’s attorney argued that the company chose the cheaper drug version to save money.
 The result, he argued and won, was the severe injury to a person’s life.
 Giacalone now has quadriplegia and must be fed through a tube.

-The end of the case will have several serious effects on the future.
-The first is the ability of Giacalone’s family to pay for medical expenses.
+The end of the case will have several severe effects on the future.
+The first is Giacalone’s family’s ability to pay medical expenses.
 Since their daughter is disabled, she requires permanent around-the-clock care from family and medical professionals.
 Furthermore, she is only able to communicate with her eyes.
 A combination of factors led the jury to award.
 However, as the family stated, the money will be needed to pay for this care, likely for the rest of her life.
 No money was made here, only the family’s ability to care for their ailing daughter.

 The second lesson learned is about the concept of negligence.
 Since MedicWest decided to skimp on the live-saving medicine needed by patients allegedly, we have the result we see today.
 (A $2.42 IV) could have saved her life) The ability of Giacalone’s family to seek some peace is a precious thing.
 Hopefully, the win will also provide a valuable precedent for others who need serious expenses due to others’ negligence.